A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Method

 \section{Method}

-In this section, we first provide an overview of SMACS in Sec.~\ref{sec:overall_framework}.
+In this section, we first provide an overview of SMCS in Sec.~\ref{sec:overall_framework}.
 Then, the construction of the question bank is stated in Sec.~\ref{sec:question_bank}.
 Next, we present the retrieval-based prior selection (RPS) and exploration–exploitation-driven posterior enhancement (EPE) in Sec.~\ref{sec:prior_selection} and Sec.~\ref{sec:posterior_enhancement}.
+A visual comparison between proposed techniques and existing methods is shown in Fig.~\ref{fig:simple_comparison}.